Seahawks mailbag: Pro Bowl snubs, playoff scenarios, and assessing impact of returning players

 For better or worse, fast starts to seasons tend to leave pretty lasting impressions, and for the first two months of this year, Fox was on pace to break the record of 51.4 yards per punt by Sammy Baugh in 1940 (hard to believe that record still stands) at 53.4.
 That number has since dropped a little bit — he’s at 49.3, third in the NFL behind Dickson and leader Corey Bojorquez of Buffalo (50.1).

 But, Fox’s net is still better than Dickson’s at 45.3.
-Fox has also downed 21 punts inside the 20, which is fewer than Dickson.
+Fox has also downed 21 punts inside the 20, fewer than Dickson.
 But he actually has two fewer attempts — 49.

 And Fox had a gross punting average better than Dickson’s before last week — voting concluded Thursday.

-Also, Detroit’s overall special teams units this year have been regarded as among the best in the NFL — the Lions have allowed just 76 punt return yards, fewest in the NFC (Seattle has allowed 152).
+Also, Detroit’s overall special-teams units this year have been regarded as among the best in the NFL — the Lions have allowed just 76 punt return yards, fewest in the NFC (Seattle has allowed 152).

-Seattle got two of the other four special teams non-return slots — snapper Tyler Ott and special teamer Nick Bellore.
+Seattle got two of the other four special-teams non-return slots — snapper Tyler Ott and special-teamer Nick Bellore.
 There might have been a little bit of a thought here of spreading the wealth around some.

-To make clear — Dickson was fully deserving of a Pro Bowl slot.
+Dickson was deserving of a Pro Bowl slot.
 But Fox was, too, and there is only one punter named.
 It was a tough call.
 The good news is Dickson is still just 24 years old.
-I imagine he’s got a few more Pro Bowls ahead of him still.
+I imagine he has a few more Pro Bowls ahead of him.

-A case could obviously also have been made for kicker Jason Myers, who is 20-20 on field goals and has made 31 straight overall.
-But it’s likewise hard to argue with Atlanta’s Younghoe Koo, who is 35-36 (each has missed three PATs — Myers 45-48, Koo 28-31).
+A case could obviously also have been made for kicker Jason Myers, who is 20-for-20 on field-goal attempts and has made 31 in a row.
+But it’s likewise hard to argue against Atlanta’s Younghoe Koo, who is 35-for-36 (both have missed three PATs — Myers 45-for-48, Koo 28-for-31).

-But the good news there is that Seattle legitimately could have filled all four special teams Pro Bowl kicking battery/coverage slots.
+Seattle could have filled all four special-teams Pro Bowl kicking battery/coverage slots.
 That speaks to how well those units have performed this season.

 Q: https://twitter.com/pkamani asked: “What are paths to No. 1 seed besides Seahawks winning both games, Green Bay losing both, and New Orleans losing at least one?
 What’s the probability?’’